MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 ### Document or Project Locale

+Power Query handles two distinct components that manage the way that things look and are interpreted:
+* **Localization** - the component that tells Power Query in what language it should be displayed.
+* **Globalization** - the component that handles the formatting of the values as well as the interpretation of text values.

+The **Locale** is a single value that holds both the Localization and Globalization and is used to interpret text values and convert them into other data types.
+For example, a Locale such as "English (United States)" tells us that the *Localization*, or language, is English and the *Globalization*, or format of the value, is based in the standards used in the United States.

 When Power Query defines a column data type or converts from one data type to another, it has to interpret the values to be converted before it can transform them to a different data type.